mycarta/mycarta/README.md

 ### I am a passionate Geoscientis interested in Data Science and Visualization

-- 🌱 I’m currently learning: **Dashoboarding with Panel and Holoviews**
+- 🌱 I’m currently learning: **Dashboarding with Panel and Holoviews**
 - 📫 How to reach me: matteo@mycarta.ca
 - ⚡ Fun fact: I currently have a fixation with card tricks